chm994483868/HMDailyLearningRecord/StudyMarkdown/StudyMarkdown/md/已发布/crash/iOS App Crash 分析：(一)：dsym文件讲解.md

 ```c++
 FOUNDATION_EXPORT NSExceptionName const NSObjectNotAvailableException;
 ```

-&emsp;当 NSConnection 的远程端由于对象从未出售而拒绝向该对象发送消息时发生的异常的名称。Name of an exception that occurs when the remote side of the NSConnection refused to send the message to the object because the object has never been vended.
+&emsp;在 Developer Documentation 中的解释：Name of an exception that occurs when the remote side of the NSConnection refused to send the message to the object because the object has never been vended.（）

-1. 例如：`*** Terminating app due to uncaught exception 'NSObjectNotAvailableException', reason: 'UIAlertView is deprecated and unavailable for UIScene based applications, please use UIAlertController!'`
+1. `*** Terminating app due to uncaught exception 'NSObjectNotAvailableException', reason: 'UIAlertView is deprecated and unavailable for UIScene based applications, please use UIAlertController!'`
-2.

 ##### NSDestinationInvalidException